arkrow/LibOrbisPkg/README.md

 All code in this repository is licensed under the GNU LGPL version 3, which can be found in LICENSE.txt.

 ## Download
-The latest builds are available to download at [AppVeyor](https://ci.appveyor.com/project/maxton/liborbispkg/build/artifacts).
+The latest builds are available to download on the [releases](https://github.com/arkrow/LibOrbisPkg/releases/) page.

 ## Usage